ramene/heatmap-tracker/EXAMPLE_VAULT/Documentation with Examples/2. Features/Display statistics separately.md

-Hi!

-To display legend separately all you need to do is to call `renderHeatmapTrackerLegend(this.container, trackerData)`.
+To display statistics separately all you need to do is to call `renderHeatmapTrackerStatistics(this.container, trackerData)`.

 Check example below: